-You'll work closely with project managers and business analysts to find out what the client wants, and the best way to achieve it.
+You'll work closely with project managers, business analysts and graphic designers, to find out what the client wants and the best way to achieve it.

-You could work on a wide variety of projects, from financial databases to robotics.
-You may use one of a number of programming languages or project management tools.
+You could work on a wide variety of projects, from financial databases to robotics to apps for phones and tablets.
+You may use a number of programming languages or project management tools.

 Your day-to-day tasks may include:

-- discussing requirements with the client and the development team
+- talking through requirements with the client and the development team

-- contributing to technical design and progress meetings
+- taking part in technical design and progress meetings

 - keeping accurate records of the development process, changes and results

-- installing a full version of the software and carrying out quality checks before release
+- carrying out trials and quality checks before release

 - maintaining and supporting systems once they're up and running